• Skip to primary navigation

 My favorite part of any trip to Vegas in December, or at anytime of year, is walking around and taking it all in.
 And that’s just what I did when I tagged along on my husband’s business trip last week!

-I didn’t spend a dime in the casinos, but I had so much fun checking out Las Vegas Christmas decorations in the different casinos on the strip.
-Whether you’re a fan of gambling or not, Christmas in Las Vegas can be pretty magical.
+I didn't spend a dime in the casinos, but I had so much fun checking out all the holiday attractions and Christmas decorations in the different casinos on the strip.
+Whether you're a fan of gambling or not, Christmas in Las Vegas can be pretty magical.
 If you know where to go, that is!

 Keep reading for all my fave things to do during Christmas in Vegas, from the best casino decorations to tips on where to stay and eat, what to wear, and more!